nelsoft-easyshop/react-serverside-renderer/README.md

 All you have to do to reference reactjs in your pages is to:

-- Code your reactjs components in `web/assets/reactjs/src`
+- Code your reactjs components and put them in your reactjs source directory, for example `web/assets/reactjs/src`
-- Create a map file in `web/assets/reactjs/map`.
+- Create a map file in and add it to youe reactjs maps dircetory, for example: `web/assets/reactjs/map`.
   There is usually one map file per page.
 This contains the reactjs components used in a particular page.

+See the example map file and react component files in https://github.com/nelsoft-easyshop/react-serverside-renderer/tree/master/Resources/public/example

 - Build using grunt-webpack by running `grunt`
+  Note that everytime a react component is changed, you will have to rerun grunt.
+You can skip this by simply running `grunt --watch` instead
 - Add your react twig tags into your view file
 - Reference the bundled map file in your twig templates as well as the `reactRender.js` file.
 The reactRender file simply attaches your react client side logic to the server-side-generated react html.